markjivko/kronup-php/docs/Api/ServiceAccountsApi.md

 ## `list()`

-> List service acounts

-Get a list of all service account models, including those that were closed
+> Service accounts Get a list of all service account models, including those that were closed

 {: .new-title }
 > #️⃣ Execute example in terminal